request/request/README.md

 ## Super simple to use

+Request is designed to be the simplest way possible to make http calls.
+It support HTTPS and follows redirects by default.

 #### request(options, callback)

 The first argument is an options object.
 The only required option is uri, all others are optional.